MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-query-perf-between-servers.md

 - Optimizer timeout

   Is there an [optimizer timeout](https://techcommunity.microsoft.com/t5/sql-server-support-blog/understanding-optimizer-timeout-and-how-complex-queries-can-be/ba-p/319188).
 The query optimizer can stop evaluating plan options if the query being executed is too complex.
-When it stops, it picks the plan with the lowest cost that's available at the time.
-This can lead to an arbitrary plan choice on one server versus another server.
+When it stops, it picks the plan with the lowest cost available at the time.
+This can lead to an arbitrary plan choice on one server versus another.

 - SET options